A simple guide to all Sony Alpha 7 lenses: Which E-mount full-frame FE lens is the best for you?

 E-mount full-frame prime lenses for the Sony Alpha 7 series

 There’s a much wider range of prime lenses with a fixed focal length available for the Sony Alpha 7 series.
-Not only Zeiss and Sony, but also numerous third-party manufacturers have staked their claim in this segment.

 There are more than 50 prime lenses for E-mount full frame.
-To prevent this post from becoming endlessly long, we’ll only be discussing lenses that use autofocus.

-Prime lenses for the Sony Alpha 7 series with autofocus
+Prime lenses for the Sony Alpha 7 series WITH autofocus

 Samyang 14 mm, f/2.8